MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/appium-ui-sequences.md

 Yiewd, https://github.com/jlipps/yiewd, is a wrapper for **wd** that takes advantage of the *yield* keyword to write asynchronous test code without all the ceremony of chaining.
 (The yiewd page on GitHub says that the name is a combination of yield + wd, but it’s perhaps it also comes from a developer with a small child in the house that couldn’t quite say “yield” correctly!)

+> [!NOTE]
-> **Note**: the *yield* keyword requires a current version of Node.js, like 4.4.3.
+> The *yield* keyword requires a current version of Node.js, like 4.4.3.
 Older versions that lack this *yield* support and will throw syntax errors on that keyword.

 Start by adding **yiewd** to your project with npm: